chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 unauthenticated RPC auth flavors are in use.

 The author expects that,
-in addition to RPC-with-TLS as defined in {{I-D.ietf-nfsv4-rpc-tls}}, other novel RPC transports will eventually appear that provide similar transport layer security features.
+in addition to RPC-with-TLS {{I-D.ietf-nfsv4-rpc-tls}}, other novel RPC transports will eventually appear that provide similar security features.
-These transports can benefit from the pseudo-flavors defined in this document, or this approach can be extended if other features require it.
+These transports can benefit from the pseudo-flavors defined in this document, or this approach can be extended if new transport security features require it.

 ## Terminology